-The 2009 Annual Report includes information and defined terms for different types of securities issued by the State.
-The context or meaning of terms used in this Part V of the 2009 Annual Report may differ from those of the same terms used in another part.
-See "GLOSSARY" for the definitions of capitalized terms used in this Part V of the 2009 Annual Report.
-No information or resource referred to in this 2009 Annual Report is part of this 2009 Annual Report unless expressly incorporated by reference.
+The 2010 Annual Report includes information and defined terms for different types of securities issued by the State.
+The context or meaning of terms used in one part of the 2010 Annual Report may differ from those of the same terms used in another part, and the total amount shown in a table may vary from the related sum due to rounding.
+See "GLOSSARY" for the definitions of capitalized terms used in Part V of the 2010 Annual Report.
+No information or resource referred to in the 2010 Annual Report is part of the 2010 Annual Report unless expressly incorporated by reference.